DIY Ultralight Backpacking Cookset (4.76 oz, Just $20!)

 A pot lid isn’t necessary, but it reduces boil time and thus conserves fuel.
 On longer trips, it might actually save you weight by letting you carry less fuel.

 The DIY pot lid I decided upon for this cookset is a modified aluminum pie pan.
 You might have one lying around your kitchen somewhere.
-If not, you can do like I did and get some from Walmart for $1.
+If not, you can do like I did and get some from Walmart.

 - Aluminum pie pan*

 *If your cook pot is larger, you might need to use a larger piece of aluminum, such as an aluminum oven liner or pizza pan.

 1. Trim the baffled edges off your pie pan so that all that is left is the flat base.